Robust and efficient primal-dual Newton-Krylov solvers for viscous-plastic sea-ice models: Numerical Results

 \subsection{Methods and implementations}

 We compare the performance of various Newton-type methods, including the proposed stress--velocity Newton method (denoted as ``\svnewton{}''), a standard Newton method (denoted as ``\stdnewton{}'') , a modified Newton method from \cite{MehlmannRichter2016newton} implemented in the academic software library \textsc{Gascoigne 3D} \cite{Gascoigne} (denoted as ``\gascoigne{}''), and a Jacobian-free Newton-Krylov (JFNK) solver \cite{Lemieux2010,Losch2014} from the \textsc{MITgcm} library \cite{Adcroft2018} (denoted as ``\mitgcm{}'').
 For details about these solvers, we refer to the literature above.
 Our comparisons with \gascoigne{} and \mitgcm{} are only in terms of the Newton iterations and thus implementation and discretizations aspects play a limited role.
-For our own implementation, we additionally compare the performance of various solvers for the linearized systems and report timings and parallel scalability results in \Cref{sec:linear}.
+All implementations use the same smooth transition between the viscous and plastic regime specified in \eqref{eq:Delta}.
+In our own implementation, we additionally compare the performance of various solvers for the linearized systems and report timings and parallel scalability results in \Cref{sec:linear}.